-Find out how much different surgeries for dogs and cats cost, and whether pet insurance will cover them.
+Find out how much different surgeries cost for dogs and cats, and whether pet insurance will cover them.

 There are many reasons a pet might need surgery.
 Procedures can range from basic ones, such as neutering, to more complex and expensive ones, such as foreign object removal, cancer surgery and more.
 The costs of these can vary widely depending on the animal, the vet and the situation.
 For example, if a dog needs surgery to remove a swallowed object, the cost might range from hundreds of dollars to well over $10,000.

 Want cover for surgery?
 Pet insurance has your back

 Cost of common pet surgeries

 |Condition||Average claim cost||Highest claim cost|

 |Foreign body ingestion||$982||$22,919|

 |Gastrointestinal (e.g. intestinal blockage)||$773||$13,840|

 |Urinary tract infections||$576||$9,305|